Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 See which language learning app wins in this detailed Babbel vs Busuu comparison

 For those looking to learn a second (or third) language, the decision of which app to purchase often boils down to Busuu and Babbel.
-Although there are dozens of choices out there, Busuu and Babbel have separated themselves from the pack as two of the most effective and popular language learning programs in the world.
+Although there are dozens of choices out there, Busuu and Babbel have separated themselves from the crowd as two of the most effective and popular language learning programs in the world.
 In this comparison, we break down the distinct differences between these two companies so you can finally decide whether to go with Babbel or Busuu.

 Given that this is a lengthy comparison, our team has included jump-to links above for your convenience.